1106-Trinh-Jacklyn/jacklyn_trinh_proj2/README.md

 2. Each line is split into an operation and two hexadecimal values.
 3. The two hexadecimal values are then stored using uint32_t.
 4. For two operand commands (commands beside NOT and NOTS), the program process two values.
 For one operand commands, the program processes one value.
 5. If the command if followed by an 'S', the flags are updated.
+If the result is 0, Z = 1.
+Otherwise, Z = 0.
+If the result is negative, N = 1.
+Otherwise, N = 0.
 6. The inputs and results are then displayed in hexadecimal format following the example format.
 The N and Z flags are also displayed.

 Results: